Tojikan/znz-roll20/docs/p1-character.md

 - **Energy**

     The player's physical stamina.
 This is a measure of a player's ability to complete physical actions.
 Every melee attack roll requires energy to make.
-Strenuous activities such as running, jumping or climbing may cost energy to attempt and requires a<a href="{{site.baseurl}}/p0-rolls.html">Resource Roll</a>.
+Strenuous activities such as running, jumping or climbing may cost energy to attempt and requires a [resource roll]({{site.baseurl}}/p0-rolls.html).

     If a player runs out of energy, they become become **exhausted**.
 Exhausted characters: